 In the 1950s, both tribes pushed patiently and, finally, successfully for regular percapita payments from tribal resources.
 And in the 1960s the Northern Arapahos finally were compensated, at least in a small part, for the loss more than a century earlier of their vast lands between the North Platte and Arkansas rivers.

 Since that time, as Wilkinson notes, the arc seems to have been bending the other way.
-In the early 1970s, the Shoshone and Arapaho tribes began to take much greater control of their schools and mineral rights—we are out of space here to tell those stories as well.
+In the early 1970s, the Shoshone and Arapaho tribes began to take much greater control of their schools and mineral rights.
 And in the minds of the Shoshone and Arapaho people at least, the water-rights question, though judged partially to their favor, still needs a better outcome.

 At the same time, the long truce between the two tribes remains uncomfortable.
 For several years now, the two business councils meet only separately and never as a joint body.
 Yet in March 2017, the Wyoming Legislature passed a law mandating that all Wyoming schoolchildren learn a great deal more than they have in the past about the culture and history of the Arapaho and Shoshone tribes and other tribes of the region.
 This is a positive and long overdue step.